 |Technical Support||(212) 897-0284|

-No. In addition to the ISE data we include the full OPRA daily file.
+No. In addition to the ISE and ISE Gemini data, we include the full OPRA daily file.

 We collect the full OPRA broadcast from approximately 6:00 am to 5:55 pm (EST), and we include all quotes and trades from all exchanges as well as the OPRA flagged NBBO.
 The only data not included are foreign currency options (FCOs) that used to be part of the OPRA feed.
 Please refer to Section 7, Field Descriptions, for a complete list of available fields at www.opradata.com/specs/data_recipient_interface.pdf.